1 & 2 Timothy Part Two Dive

 This letter is to a Senior Pastor of a very large church but it doesn’t just address his ministry or church logistics, he addresses Timothy’s personal life.
 This letter shows us that our lives are not just wrapped up in what we do, Paul is concerned with Timothy physically.
 He is concerned about his health and what he eats as well as his heart and discouragement.
 Let’s have a look at some of the things Paul addresses in these letters:

-- Timothy greatly missed Paul and wanted to quit (1 Tim 1:3; 2 Tim 1:4) Paul encourages him to keep going.
-1:3 'As I urged you when I went into Macedonia, stay there in Ephesus so that you may command certain people not to teach false doctrines.'
-If Paul is having to say stay, Timothy wants to go!
+Timothy greatly missed Paul and wanted to quit (1 Tim 1:3; 2 Tim 1:4), so Paul encourages him to keep going.
+Timothy 1:3 'As I urged you when I went into Macedonia, stay there in Ephesus so that you may command certain people not to teach false doctrines'.
+If Paul is having to say ‘stay’, when Timothy wants to go!

-- Timothy had a tendency toward bodily discipline that was actually hurting him physically (1 Tim 4:7-8; 5:23) Paul teaches Timothy to add a little wine to his water because of his stomach and frequent illnesses – the wine killed all the bacteria in the water so it was healthier to drink
+Timothy had a tendency toward bodily discipline that was actually hurting him physically (1 Tim 4:7-8; 5:23), so Paul teaches Timothy to add a little wine to his water because of his stomach and frequent illnesses – the wine killed all the bacteria in the water so it was healthier to drink.

-- Timothy had admitted to Paul that "youthful temptations" plagued him (2 Tim 2:22), no surprise in godless Ephesus.
-Look at the advice that Paul gives this young single leader.
+Timothy had admitted to Paul that ‘youthful temptations’ plagued him, no surprise in godless Ephesus.
+Look at the advice that Paul gives this young single leader in 2 Timothy 2:22.

 3. His Ministry Life